logo elektroda

 Ultimately, it turns out that even individual TV modules have their own microcontrollers and firmware, which can be analysed just like other embedded systems.
 Even a simple analysis of the binaries can reveal quite a lot of information about the operation of the entire device.

 The results are quite encouraging and give hope, in a way, for compiling and running one's own programme on this type of chip.
 Even a simple LED flashing classic would be enough to start with, although analysis of the UART also gives hope of displaying custom messages.
-Perhaps I will also attempt such a thing, although I admit that I must first find a board where the clip from CH341 works, or find a way of programming without dumping the memory, because, however, repeatedly re-soldering circuits somewhat increases the time-consumption of such a game.
+Perhaps I will also attempt such a thing, although I admit that I must first find a board where the clip from CH341 works, or find a way to program without dumping the memory, because, however, repeatedly re-soldering circuits somewhat increases the time-consumption of such a game.

 Will it be possible to turn a TV into an Arduino?
 We will find out soon enough!